DV

 Strategy & risk

 BTCI tracks Bitcoin ETPs with a crypto approach, while YBTC tracks Bitcoin with a covered call approach.
-Beta is 1.6764 for BTCI and 1.7556 for YBTC, indicating BTCI is less volatile relative to the market.
+Beta is 1.6764 for BTCI and 1.7556 for YBTC, making BTCI the less volatile of the two by this measure.

 BTCI beta1.6764